WHATS HOT

 Cold Sores and – What Effect Can it Have on Your Baby?

-If you have a cold sore outbreak during pregnancy, your physician will need to evaluate whether or not the infection has spread to the area around the canal.
+If you have a cold sore outbreak during pregnancy, your physician will need to evaluate whether or not the infection has spread to the area around the birth canal.
 If it has, a c-section will be necessary in order to prevent the baby from having direct contact with the virus during delivery.
 However, if the outbreak has not spread, you will be able to deliver vaginally without worry of infecting your baby.
 So in reality, cold sores and pregnancy are common but usually pose no risk to your baby.

 After you give birth to your baby, you might be terrified at the thought of them becoming infected with cold sores.
 It’s actually quite easy for babies to catch HSV-1 from someone who is currently experiencing an outbreak themselves – all it takes is a kiss.
 So if anyone you know has a cold sore, it’s important to make sure they don’t have any contact with your newborn.